TheKingAde/alx-low_level_programming/0x14-bit_manipulation/README.md

 		sets a bit at a particular index to 1 fifth function (clear bit)
-		sets a bit at a particular index to 0
+		sets a bit at a particular index to 0 sixth function
+		returns the number of bits you would need to flip to get from one number to another